ian-schwartz/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React is a UI library that is used to create complex and vibrant user interfaces.
+It was created by engineers at Facebook in order to assist in developing large web applications that can change data without reloading the page.
+Its main purpose is to be fast, scalable, and simple.

 - [ ] What does it mean to _think_ in react?

+- To "think" in React is developing in a pattern or mindset, where pieces are efficiently broken down into components and reused.
+React encourages the creation of small, reusable components that can be easily put together.

 - [ ] Describe state.

+- State is a term often used in programming to describe data.
+Web applications are comprised of data and things that change that data, this is what state refers to.

 - [ ] Describe props.

+- When information is held on state inside of a component and needs to be passed to another, it is passed as props.
+When it is sent down to the child component, the props object can be accessed like most any other object.
+Changes are never made to the props data itself, instead, it is sent back to the state holding component which is often within a called function.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+- A side effect is anything that effects something outside the scope of the function being executed.
+One example of side effects is fetching data from an API.
+Effect hooks are used to sync effects in a React component to state or prop changes.

 ## Project Set Up